Image

 Phase N/A

-The Connect for Cancer Prevention Study is a big study planned by the National Cancer Institute to understand more about what causes cancer and how to prevent it.
-Researchers want to learn how our lifestyle, genes, and health history might increase the risk of getting cancer.
-They need 200,000 adult volunteers who are between 30 and 70 years old, have their healthcare from a partner system, and have never had cancer (except for non-melanoma skin cancer or certain conditions like ductal carcinoma in situ or DCIS).
-Participants will create an account online, agree to the study, and provide information through secure online surveys.
-They will also give samples like blood and saliva every two to three years and may share data from devices like health trackers.
-The study will help find patterns that influence cancer risk and will last for many years.
-Participants can leave anytime.
+The Connect for Cancer Prevention Study is a research project by the National Cancer Institute.
+This study aims to understand what causes cancer and how to prevent it.
+Participants help researchers learn about how lifestyle, genes, and health history may affect cancer risk.
+The study includes 200,000 adults aged 30 to 70, who have never had cancer, except non-melanoma skin cancer or conditions like DCIS (ductal carcinoma in situ).
+Participants will sign up online and share their health information over time.
+They will provide samples like blood, urine, and saliva every few years, and may also share data from health devices like fitness trackers.
+The study will last many years, but participants can leave anytime.

 Study details